natmlh/mlh-localhost-gitkraken/README.md

 # Get Crackin' With Git using GitKraken

-This repository holds the source code for the MLH Localhost workshop Get Crakin' With Git using GitKraken.
+This repository holds the source code for the MLH Localhost workshop Get Crackin' With Git using GitKraken.

 ## Steps